helalsoft/sumbot/README.md

 - Sharing links with specific prompts
 - Integrating with other tools and workflows

+> [!IMPORTANT]
+> **Perplexity Limitation**: Perplexity.ai has security measures that block requests with complex query parameters.
+As a result, the `sumbot_prompt` parameter does not work on Perplexity.

 ## Browser Permissions

 The extension requires several permissions to function properly: